gear-foundation/gear-wiki/docs/getting-started-in-5-minutes.md

     ![Log](./img/getting-started/message-log.png)

-5. Press `Mailbox` tab at the top of page to enter the mailbox and find the reply.
+5. Press the <kbd>Mailbox</kbd> button to enter the mailbox and find the reply.

     ![Mailbox reply](./img/getting-started/mailbox-reply.png)